alainmlim-dev/cambridge-ta/README.md

 ## Installation

+Using Terminal/Powershell for each, cd to /cambridge-ta folder.

 **ExpressJS API Server**

-Using Terminal/Powershell, cd to /client folder
 ```
 cd api
 npm i